kyma-project/btp-manager/docs/user/tutorials/04-30-install-secret.md

 After successfully creating your Secret, install it in your cluster.

 > [!TIP]
-> For instructions on how to create a BTP Manager Secret, see the [dedicated tutorial](04-10-create-btp-manager-secret.md).
+> For instructions on creating a BTP Manager Secret, see the [dedicated tutorial](04-10-create-btp-manager-secret.md).

 1. To apply the Secret in your cluster, run the following command: